 *Nachmonides interprets the Tree of the Knowledge of Good and Bad as the Tree of Desire (ritz hada’at).

 In the teaching of the Way, the later awakened resolution to the issue of parsing the good and the bad will become the introduction of the Holy Spirit, presented as the Comforter.
+The Holy Spirit edifies, encourages and awakens the kingdom of God within.
 John 14.17, “For even the Spirit of Truth; whom the world cannot receive, because it seeth Him not, neither knoweth Him: but ye know Him; for He dwelleth with you, and shall be in you.”
-This scripture directs us toward the kingdom within.
-In different words, a sudden jolting experience may awaken you from your sleep, perhaps even an anointing, but the enlightenment always flows from the kingdom within.
+This scripture directs us toward the kingdom within, with the Spirit of Truth (revealment) as to good and bad.
+In different words, a sudden jolting experience may awaken you from your sleep, perhaps a true anointing, but for the individual soul the enlightenment always flows from the kingdom within.

 As to Satan, he still possesses wisdom, but it now manifests within the intellectual attribute of craftiness.
 He is angelic in his creation, he still possesses light.
 However, through rebellion he becomes darkened in his person and loses sanctity, he no longer pursues God’s course but pursues his own.
 No longer within God’s will, he naturally disdains God’s creation and he will attempt to corrupt it.

-Adam has already initiated power, the power of naming, thus Satan perceives Eve as more vulnerable to his enticements.
-Even though Eve is perceived as once removed—from the tenderest part, symbolized as being created from Adam’s rib—she also becomes better protected and is perceived as innocent.
-Thus, Satan engages the private discussion with Eve.
+Adam has already initiated power, demonstrated by naming the garden.
+Satan perceives Eve as more vulnerable to his enticements.
+Eve is understood as once removed—from the tenderest part, symbolized as being created from Adam’s rib—she also is designated to be better protected.
+Thus perceived as innocent, without doubt, Satan will engage the private discussion with Eve.